 where p is the plasma thermal pressure, ρ is the plasma density, and $\gamma = 5/3$ is the ratio of the specific heats (Birn et al., 2006, 2009).
-Different from the c_1 and c_2 introduced above, this criterion is dimensional and we use the threshold value $c_3 = 0.02 \,\mathrm{nPa/cm^{-3\gamma}}$.
+Different from the c_1 and c_2 introduced above, this criterion is dimensional and we use the threshold value $c_3 = 0.02 \text{ nPa/cm}^{-3\gamma}$.

 The three criteria combined can identify X-lines in the magnetotail well.
-To make the active PIC region large enough around the X-lines, we flag all patches where all three criteria are met, and then activate all patches within a distance L_x , L_y and L_z from these flagged patches in the x, y and z directions, respectively.
+To make the active PIC region large enough around the X-lines, we flag all patches where all three criteria are met and then activate all patches within a distance L_x , L_y , and L_z from these flagged patches in the x, y, and z directions, respectively.
 The extension in each direction enables the PIC model to cover a buffer area outside the reconnection sites.
-This buffer ensures that the velocity distribution of ions and electrons at the boundary of the PIC region can be well approximated with a drifting Maxwellian distribution, which results in a consistent coupling between the MHD model.
-We use $L_x = 4R_E$ and $L_y = L_z = 2R_E$ in this work.
+This buffer ensures that the velocity distribution of ions and electrons at the boundary of the PIC region can be well approximated with a drifting Maxwellian distribution, which results in a consistent coupling between the MHD models.
+We use $L_x = 4 R_E$ and $L_y = L_z = 2 R_E$ in this work.

-Each MPI process of BATS-R-US calculates the above criteria on their respective sub-domains overlapping with the PIC grid and activate the patches of the PIC grid where all 3 criteria are satisfied.
+Each MPI process of BATS-R-US calculates the above criteria on their respective sub-domains overlapping with the PIC grid and activates the patches of the PIC grid where all three criteria are satisfied.
 Then the processors collect the information: a PIC patch is activated if any of the BATS-R-US processes activated it.
 Since the status of all PIC patches (on/off) is stored in each MPI processor of BATS-R-US, using the default logical array would consume a lot of memory.
 To reduce the memory use, the status is stored by a single bit, which is 32 times smaller than the size of the default logical variable in Fortran.
-The information is conveniently collected with the bitwise "or" operator MPI_BOR used in the MPI_ALLREDUCE call.
+The information is conveniently collected with the bitwise "or" operator, MPI BOR, used in the MPI ALLREDUCE call.

-2.4 Ionospheric Electrodynamics Model: RIM
+2.4.
+Ionospheric Electrodynamics Model: RIM

-The Ionospheric Electrodynamics (IE) is simulated by the Ridley Ionosphere Model (RIM) (Ridley et al., 2004) that solves a Poisson-type equation for the electric potential on a 2-D spherical grid.
+The Ionospheric Electrodynamics (IE) is simulated by the RIM (Ridley et al., 2004) that solves a Poisson-type equation for the electric potential on a 2-D spherical grid.
 In this work, the grid resolution is set to 2° in both longitude and latitude directions.
 The lower latitude boundary is at 10° where the electric potential is set to zero.

-The BATS-R-US and RIM models are two-way coupled every 5 seconds.
-To calculate the Poisson-type equation, RIM obtains the field-aligned currents (FAC) calculated at $3R_E$ from the BATS-R-US model and maps them down to its grid.
+The BATS-R-US and RIM models are two-way coupled every 5 s.
+To calculate the Poisson-type equation, RIM obtains the field-aligned currents (FAC) calculated at 3 R_E from the BATS-R-US model and maps them down to its grid.
 The F10.7 flux is also an input parameter of RIM that is used together with the FAC to calculate the particle precipitation and conductances based on an empirical model.
 The electric field calculated by the RIM is mapped back to the inner boundary of BATS-R-US to obtain the $\mathbf{E} \times \mathbf{B}/B^2$ velocity for its inner boundary condition.
-The cross polar cap potentials (CPCP, (the difference of the maximum and minimum potentials in the two hemispheres) are also sent to BATS-R-US to set the density at the inner boundary.
+The CPCP, the difference of the maximum and minimum potentials in the two hemispheres) are also sent to BATS-R-US to set the density at the inner boundary.

-2.5 Inner Magnetosphere Model: RCM
+2.5.
+Inner Magnetosphere Model: RCM

-The Inner Magnetosphere (IM) is modeled by the Rice Convection Model (RCM) (Wolf et al., 1982; Toffoletto et al., 2003).
-The standard RCM settings are used, including an exponential decay term with a 10-hour e-folding rate.
+The IM is modeled by the RCM (Toffoletto et al., 2003; Wolf et al., 1982).
+The standard RCM settings are used, including an exponential decay term with a 10-hr e-folding rate.
 The decay term makes the Dst index recover better after strong storms.
 As a component of the SWMF geospace model, RCM is used in all simulations presented in this paper.